Astrix1234/nodejs-homeworks/readme.md

 ### Contact Management:

-Create, read, update, and delete contacts.
+- Create, read, update, and delete contacts.
-Mark contacts as favorites.
+- Mark contacts as favorites.

 ### User Management:

-User registration and login.
+- User registration and login.
-Update user subscription data.
+- Update user subscription data.
-User logout.
+- User logout.
-Retrieve data of the currently logged-in user.
+- Retrieve data of the currently logged-in user.

 ## Technologies

-Node.js with Express.js for the backend.
+- Node.js with Express.js for the backend.
-Mongoose for MongoDB interaction.
+- Mongoose for MongoDB interaction.
-Passport.js for authentication and JWT (JSON Web Tokens) handling.
+- Passport.js for authentication and JWT (JSON Web Tokens) handling.
-CORS for Cross-Origin Resource Sharing.
+- CORS for Cross-Origin Resource Sharing.
-Dotenv for managing environment variables.
+- Dotenv for managing environment variables.

 ## Installation

 To run the project locally, follow these steps:

-Clone the repository to your device.
+- Clone the repository to your device.
-Install dependencies using npm install.
+- Install dependencies using npm install.
-Create a .env file in the main project directory and configure environment variables (e.g., PORT, DB_HOST).
+- Create a .env file in the main project directory and configure environment variables (PORT, DB_HOST, SECRET).
-Start the local server using npm start.
+- Start the local server using npm start.

 ## API Usage